 Universal - Device Time - Monitor (Pro)

 Using the current date and time is essential for many applications.
-However, relying on the clock of the user's device creates trust issues as users can manipulate it for various purposes, such as extending trial periods or gaining advantages in games.
-AntiCheat has introduced a way to step up against such time manipulation.
+However, relying on the clock of the user's device creates trust issues, as users can manipulate it for various purposes such as extending trial periods or gaining advantages in games.
+AntiCheat has introduced a way to counteract such time manipulation.

 Monitor

 To monitor the device time, AntiCheat has introduced the 'DeviceTimeMonitor', which can be found in the 'GUPS.AntiCheat.Monitor.Time' namespace.
-The monitor tracks the device time and notifies observers of time deviations (different date time than expected) using the 'DeviceTimeStatus', that may be caused by a cheater.
+The monitor tracks the device time and notifies observers of time deviations (a different date and time than expected) using the 'DeviceTimeStatus' that may be caused by a cheater.

 Monitor Status

-The monitor validates everytime the game gets resumed (continued or focused) for possible device time deviation.
-After every validation observers will be notified with the 'DeviceTimeStatus'.
+The monitor validates possible device time deviations every time the game gets resumed (continued or focused).
+After every validation, observers are notified with the 'DeviceTimeStatus'.
 This status has one property:

 The 'Deviation' property can have the following values: